chazlarson/brick-finder/README.md

 ## Assumptions:
 - You have a list of bricks in one of the following formats:
-  - Rebrickable CSV
+  - Rebrickable CSV or XML
-  - Bricklink XML
   - One Bricklink part ID per line [with a header row]
 - Python 3
   - https://www.python.org/